noormdafsar/LinkedIn_chrome_extension-AI-Reply/README.md

 Then open chorme

-Go to Manage Extension anc click on Load unpacked
+Go to Manage Extension and click on Load unpacked

 go to project dir and choose these folder *\LinkedIn-Extension-\.output\chrome-mv3